DON’T GET CAUGHT Cover Reveal and Sneak Peek

 Excerpt from Don’t Get Caught:

 I may not be a fan of heights, but I especially hate ladders.
 I always think the rung I’m on is going to break away and send me plummeting.
 So climbing the water tower ladder in the dark, the rungs sticky for some reason, only worries me more.
 But despite that, I’d be lying if I didn’t say how awesome this was.
 The higher I climb, the harder my heart pounds from the adrenaline.
-I feel like a jewel thief scaling a skyscraper aton his way to stealing the Hope Diamond.
+I feel like a jewel thief scaling a skyscraper at midnight on his way to stealing the Hope Diamond.

 Up ahead in the darkness, Wheeler goes into a mock newscaster’s voice announcing, “Five Asheville High School students fell to their deaths last evening when—”